Signs & Effects of a Right-Side Stroke Explained

 6. Difficulty with Problem-Solving and Planning

-The right side of the brain is involved in executive functions like problem-solving, planning, and organizing.
-A stroke in this area can make it hard for a person to complete tasks, follow instructions, or make decisions.
-They may also struggle with abstract thinking or multitasking.
+This part is involved in executive functions like problem-solving, planning, and organizing.
+When impacted by a condition in this area, a person may have difficulty completing tasks, following instructions, or making decisions.
+They might also struggle with abstract thinking or multitasking.

 7. Speech and Language Issues